IanMulvany/belkirk-jekyll-demo/_posts/2019-05-17-journal-of-microbiology.md

 related_posts: []

 ---
 This is the information about the editorial permissions for this journal.

 The idea here is that we could keep changes to this file in sync with git, and use this as a server less approach to keeping content up to date.

+This is a new part of my submissions **Guidelines** and I LOVE it.